Company Bottling Water In Chaffee County Met With Strong Opposition

 We have made a long-term investment in Colorado, and we take great care to operate in a responsible and sustainable way to help preserve and protect Ruby Mountain Springs and the surrounding watershed.

 We are pleased that the Chaffee County Board of Commissioners’ decision earlier this month will give us the opportunity to continue operating in Chaffee County and we look forward to working with the County as they finalize the permit conditions.
-We are committed to helping maintain the long-term sustainability of Ruby Mountain Springs and furthering our partnerships in the community.”MORE NEWS: 'Reach Higher Ground By Any Means Necessary': Flash Flooding Occurring Along Poudre Canyon
+We are committed to helping maintain the long-term sustainability of Ruby Mountain Springs and furthering our partnerships in the community.”MORE NEWS: Teddy Bear Patrol Brings Lasting Comfort To Children In Trauma

 Tuesday evening, Chaffee County Commissioners agreed to take more time to consider the conditions of the permit agreement with the company and planned to meet to discuss possible considerations next week, with a final decision in August.